SharePoint/sp-dev-docs/docs/general-development/how-to-add-a-web-part-zone-snippet-in-sharepoint.md

 > **Note:**
 > You cannot insert a Web Part zone inside a Device Channel Panel.
 If you want to allow authors to add Web Parts to a page, and if you are not concerned about the page weight for mobile devices, you can add a Rich Text Editor page field to a Device Channel Panel, and then instruct authors to add Web Parts there.
 You can add Web Parts directly to a Device Channel Panel (without a Web Part zone).
-For more information, see  [How to: Add a Device Channel Panel snippet in SharePoint 2013](how-to-add-a-device-channel-panel-snippet-in-sharepoint.md).
+For more information, see  [How to: Add a Device Channel Panel snippet in SharePoint](how-to-add-a-device-channel-panel-snippet-in-sharepoint.md).